Gucci Girls fly Air Force tanker

 It took lots of arranging, since there is only one Boeing KC–10 flight engineer in the U.S. Air Force, but for one mission an all-female crew operated an aerial refueling tanker above the Middle East.
 For this special event, they wore shoulder patches that said, “Gucci Girls; Unmanned KC-10 Flight.”

 The crew took pleasure in telling fuel-hungry combat crews they were approaching an “unmanned” refueling tanker.
-KC-10 pilot 1st Lt.
-Jen Carter said the daylong effort was more about boosting morale than setting a precedent.
+The day-long effort was the first of its kind, although KC-10 pilot 1st Lt.
+Jen Carter said it was more about boosting morale than setting a precedent.
 It took place from an undisclosed base in the Middle East.
 The lone U.S. Air Force flight engineer is Staff Sgt.
 Sarah Lockley.
 “Today’s flight was awesome,” Lockley said, noting it was the first time reservists and active duty personnel have flown on the same aircraft.

 “I've been in the Air Force for six years and it's almost impossible to get an all-girl flight,” said Staff Sgt.
 Lindy Campbell, a boom operator and flight air refueler for the 908th Expeditionary Air Refueling Squadron (EARS).
 “I’ve always wanted to do this.
 We work in a male-dominated career field, so when we figured it was possible to do it here, I jumped at the opportunity.
 It was nice to fly with my sisters.”